thombashi/typepy/README.rst

         >>> try:
         ...
 Integer("abc").force_convert()
         ... except TypeConversionError as e:
-        ...     # force_convert() raised TypeConversionError when the value not convertible ...     print(e)
+        ...     # force_convert() raised TypeConversionError when the value was not convertible ...     print(e)
         ...
         failed to force_convert to int: type=<class 'str'>